The Announcement: What Is Patagonia’s Involvement?

 As Patagonia put it:

 "...we talked about it with the team and made the decision together that this should be an independent production.
-Patagonia continued to provide access and a sounding board from a production perspective.
+Patagonia continued to provide access.
 But editorial control sat completely with Matt and the story he tells is his own."

 Editorial Integrity